mozilla/pkipolicy/ccadb/policy.md

 self-signed.
 CAs are required to maintain correct and current information about their root certificates.

-If root certificate information, including audit information, needs to be updated, the CA should notify one of the Stores containing the certificate, because this information may only be edited by Stores.
-See the Store policy documents for Store contact information.

 If root certificate information needs to be updated, the CA should notify one of the Stores containing the certificate, because this information may only be edited by Stores.
 See the Store policy documents for Store contact information.

 To update audit information for a root certificate, create an [Audit Case][CCADB-Audit-Case].

 ## 4. Intermediate Certificates ##